ArtHitParade

 The image is a masterpiece of ugliness with a particularly unpleasant blur.
 The original photo was lost, thankfully!
 This photo by an unidentified tourist may be repeated by anyone, without blurring motion, with a more relevant composition than truncating both the cathedral on the right and the buildings on the left.

 With this quality and its very large size, Mailand Domplatz is the culmination of the first period of Richter.
-On the following year, he managed to radically shake the established tradition of landscape painting.
+Afterward he managed to radically shake the established tradition of landscape painting.

+Domplatz Mailand was sold for $ 37M by Sotheby's on May 14, 2013.
 This large painting is a technical feat of the first style of Richter, playing altogether on the easy identification of the subject and on the difficulty of reading it.
-It was sold $ 37M including premium.

 Richter before 1983